sarahfuchi/Data-Science/Cluster analysis (unclassified data)/README.md

 plt.title("Popular Movies")
 ```

-Text(0.5,1,'Popular Movies')

 ![Popular movies](/images/movie/movie5.jpg)

-Please take into account that these demographic recommenders give all users with a generic chart of recommended movies.
-They are indifferent to user's preferences and interests.
-This may be fixed when we switch to a more advanced system called Content Based Filtering.
+Please note that these demographic recommender systems recommend all users with a generic chart of recommended movies.
+They do not care about what the user wants or prefers.
+We may be able to fix this issue when we switch to a more advanced system called content-based filtering.

 <a id="ch5"></a>
 # Step 3: Content Based Filtering